 Just remember that every amp is different and these settings might not be perfect for you.
 Just keep fine-tuning the settings until you get it sounding just right.

 Even though Kurt’s pedalboard wasn’t very complex, doesn’t mean it was any less important.
 He used pedals to great effect to shape and enhance his sound.
+The key pedals were distortion and chorus: these are the two building blocks for his searing lead guitar tone.

 Distortion Pedals